kumarichaa/client-server-chat/README.md

 - Supports both TCP and UDP communication
 - Multiple clients can join the chat
-- Real-time message broadcasting
+- Real-time messaging
-- Simple GUI chat window for enhanced user experience
-- Java Networking AWT and Swing concepts
+- Interactive GUI built using Java AWT and Swing
+- Demonstrates Java Networking concepts in a practical scenario
+- MySQL integration for logging/storing messages or user details
+- JDBC-based connection using `mysql-connector-j-9.3.0.jar`

 ### Application demo